 - Group Comprehensive Income and Expenditure Statement

 - Group Movement in Reserves Statement

-- Reconciliation of the Single Entity Deficit to the Group Deficit

 - Group Balance Sheet

 - Group Cash Flow Statement.

 The group financial statements are presented in accordance with the IFRS based Code.

 Notes to the Group Accounts are included where they are materially different to the single entity accounts.